Why is MacArthur running a competition for a single $100 million grant?

 The third was feasible.
 When it comes to feasibility, the kinds of questions we wanted judges to consider were: Does the team have the right expertise, capacity, and skills to deliver the proposed solution?
 Do the budget and project plan line up with realistic costs and tasks?

 The last criteria, durable, is the one that sets 100&Change apart.
-If we were focused on solving a problem, we did not want the solution to be temporary and transitory.
-We wanted whatever we chose to have a long-term impact.
+If we were focused on solving a problem, we didn't want the solution to be temporary and transitory.
+We want our $100 million recipient to have a long-term impact.

 How did the judges score proposals?